warning Coming soon – PHH Mortgage is changing its name! right arrow

 1. The Authoritative Copy of the eNote must be delivered to PHH's eVault using MERS eDelivery, together with any other loan document constituting an eRecord.

-2. The Seller must transmit (or cause to be transmitted) a Transfer All (Control, Location, and Servicer) to the MERS eRegistry to identify PHH (or its designated custodian) as the Controller and Location of the Authoritative Copy of the eNote; and PHH (or its designated custodian) must be identified on the MERS eRegistry as the Controller and Location of the Authoritative Copy of the eNote.
+2. The Client must transmit (or cause to be transmitted) a Transfer All (Control, Location, and Servicer) to the MERS eRegistry to identify PHH (or its designated custodian) as the Controller and Location of the Authoritative Copy of the eNote; and PHH (or its designated custodian) must be identified on the MERS eRegistry as the Controller and Location of the Authoritative Copy of the eNote.

-If some of the loan documents relating to an eMortgage are in paper form (and do not constitute eRecords), then the paper loan documents will be delivered to PHH Mortgage as otherwise required by this Seller Guide.
+If some of the loan documents relating to an eMortgage are in paper form (and do not constitute eRecords), then the paper loan documents will be delivered to PHH Mortgage as otherwise required by this Client Guide.

-In addition to the representations, warranties, and covenants set forth in this Seller Guide or Seller Agreement, the Seller represents and warrants to PHH, and covenants and agrees with PHH, as of the date of the Seller Agreement, and as of each Purchase Date, that:
+In addition to the representations, warranties, and covenants set forth in this Seller Guide or Seller Agreement, the Client represents and warrants to PHH, and covenants and agrees with PHH, as of the date of the Seller Agreement, and as of each Purchase Date, that:

-• Each vendor and eClosing System and eVault System used by the Seller either (a) listed as Freddie Mac and/or Fannie Mae reviewed and approved vendors or (b)has been reviewed and approved by Freddie Mac and/or Fannie Mae.
+• Each vendor and eClosing System and eVault System used by the Client either (a) listed as Freddie Mac and/or Fannie Mae reviewed and approved vendors or (b)has been reviewed and approved by Freddie Mac and/or Fannie Mae.

-• The eClosing Systems and eVault Systems used by the Seller comply with the requirements of the current version of the Fannie Mae eMortgage Guide and/or the current version of Freddie Mac eMortgage Guide.
+• The eClosing Systems and eVault Systems used by the Client comply with the requirements of the current version of the Fannie Mae eMortgage Guide and/or the current version of Freddie Mac eMortgage Guide.

-In addition to the representations, warranties, and covenants set forth in this Guide, the Seller Agreement or the other transaction documents, as to each eMortgage, the Seller represents and warrants to PHH, and covenants and agrees with PHH, as of the Purchase Date for the eMortgage, that:
+In addition to the representations, warranties, and covenants set forth in this Guide, the Seller Agreement or the other transaction documents, as to each eMortgage, the Client represents and warrants to PHH, and covenants and agrees with PHH, as of the Purchase Date for the eMortgage, that:

 • The eMortgage was originated on an eClosing System, prepared by an eDocument Provider and stored on an eVault System approved by PHH and in compliance with the he requirements of the Fannie Mae eMortgage Guide and/or the Freddie Mac eMortgage Guide Mortgage.